Henrietta Howard’s Garden at Marble Hill

 However, in 1991 a plan was placed in the Norfolk Record Office which showed the garden in about 1749.
 This had never been studied in detail in its own right until 2014, when English Heritage was compiling a new conservation management plan for the site.
 Previous research indicated that the plan may have dated from about 1752 and may have been created to help support Henrietta’s case in a legal dispute over an area of land.

-However, local researchers noticed that on the reverse side of the draft plan the outline of the coastline of Scotland was drawn.
-A comparison of this with maps of Scotland drawn in the 18th century shows that it matches with one published in 1750 drawn by James Dorret.
-Dorret was a land surveyor in the service of the Duke of Argyll (who was one of Howard’s trustees).
-Argyll purchased land on Howard’s behalf as her trustee in 1724.
-He transferred this to her in 1748.
-It is possible that the plan is a record of the estate when it was transferred to Howard in the late 1740s.
-This could explain why the whole estate is shown on the plan (rather than just the area involved in the legal dispute) and why the land is measured in the plan’s schedule.
+However, local researchers noticed that on the reverse side of the plan the outline of the coastline of Scotland was drawn.
+A comparison of this with maps of Scotland drawn in the 18th century showed that it matches one drawn by James Dorret and published in 1750.
+Dorret was a land surveyor for the Duke of Argyll (one of Howard’s trustees).
+Argyll bought land on Howard’s behalf as her trustee in 1724 and transferred it to her in 1748.
+It is possible that the plan is a record of the estate when Argyll transferred it to Howard in the late 1740s.
+This could explain why the plan shows the whole estate (rather than just the area involved in the legal dispute) and why the land is measured in the plan’s schedule.
 It is not inconceivable that it was a gift, explaining the care taken in delineating the garden and cartouche, though there is no direct evidence to support this.

 Q: What does the plan show?